btcsuite/btcwallet/waddrmgr/README.md

   - Import WIF keys
   - Import pay-to-script-hash scripts for things such as multi-signature transactions
-  - Ability to export a watching-only version which does not contain any private key material
+  - Ability to start in watching-only mode which does not contain any private key material
+  - Ability to convert to watching-only mode
   - Programmatically detectable errors, including encapsulation of errors from packages it relies on
   - Address synchronization capabilities